Fisherman on ice near water

 Nia Tero's site-based and regional partnerships alone won't be able to achieve the global scale of guardianship necessary to secure humanity’s shared home.

-To scale up global support for Indigenous guardianship, Nia Tero and our partners will amplify the power of Indigenous storytelling across multiple media platforms, both close to home and globally.
+To scale up global support for Indigenous Peoples' guardianship, Nia Tero and our partners will amplify the power of Indigenous storytelling across multiple media platforms, both close to home and globally.
 By doing this, we hope to reach audiences ranging from local communities to policymakers and major global development funders.
 Nia Tero will also facilitate exchange among Indigenous Peoples to share their knowledge, ingenuity, and solutions across cultures and places.

 A woman staring into the distance in front of water